halfer/gitlab-ls-registry/README.md

 Improvements
 ---

-* Matching filter on any image key
+* Documentation on image filtering
+* A descending sort mode
 * A console binary with switches
 * Autoloading of main classes